-5. ADDRESSING THE HAZARD
+4. ADDRESSING THE HAZARD

-5.1 Hazard management procedure
+4.1 Hazard management procedure

 The hazard posed by a flyback event may be addressed by implementing an appropriate workplace hazard management procedure.
 The hazard management procedure should focus on the potential for flyback events to occur when crew are hauling catch during pelagic longline fishing operations.
 The procedure should outline the technologies and techniques for avoiding or minimising the hazard posed by a flyback event to crew.
 Technologies and techniques for avoiding or minimising a flyback event should be used in combination.

-5.2 Core procedures
+4.2 Core procedures

-Where possible tension on the branchline should be kept to a minimum when hauling catch.
-Letting the fish run will help to minimise tension on the branchline.
+Where possible, tension on the branch line should be kept to a minimum when hauling catch.
+Boat speed, line hauling speed, branch line spacing and branch line length are all critical aspects contributing to pressure on crew and exposure to this hazard.
+Letting the fish run will help to minimise tension on the branch line.